 I have been running my business now for 3 months.
 I have run Facebook ads and spent about $400 on Google Ads.
 I have boosted posts on Facebook, I have told friends and family and as to date I have had at least 700 visits to my site and made no sales.
 I am really not sure why that is, I think there are some great items and the prices are reasonable.
 It definitely has me concerned about my investment.

 When I talked with the one owner he said that he has had his store about a year and a half and he is making some money but has not quit his day job.
-In all fairness I found not ask whether or not that is his goal.
-It is mine and I was assured by my sales rep that was a possibility.
+In all fairness I did not ask whether or not that is his goal.
+It is mine, and I was assured by my sales rep that was a possibility.

 Everything My Business Venture does is something you can do.
-Building a store with 15,000 items would be overwhelming and time-consuming but you could absolutely do it on a smaller scale.
+Building a store with 15,000 items would be overwhelming and time-consuming but you could absolutely do it on a smaller scale, or invest in software programs at a lower cost that will do it for you.
 MBV gets their items through Sunrise Wholesale Merchandise, I have found them very easy to work with.
 They do have an option to build a website through their site, and they also have some plans where you can upload products to eBay and amazon that are totally integrated.